-Genome-wide association mapping
+Genome wide association mapping

 Genotyping by sequencing of the panel of inbred lines was reported in previous work (Debieu et al., 2018).
 In order to conduct association mapping, we first estimated population structure based on the ancestry coefficients estimated with the R package LEA v2.0.
-Then, GWAS was performed using LFMM 2.0 which corrects for unobserved population confounders and considers ridge estimates (Caye et al., 2019).
-Given the reduced number of lines, GWAS was performed using four other methods for association analysis: ANOVA, EMMA (Kang et al., 2008), MLM (Yu et al., 2006), and a previous version of LFMM (Frichot et al., 2013).
+Then, GWAS was performed using latent factor mixed model (LFMM 2.0) which corrects for unobserved population confounders and considers ridge estimates (Caye et al., 2019).
+Given the reduced number of lines, GWAS was performed using four other methods for association analysis: analysis of variance (i.e., ANOVA), Efficient Mixed Model Association or EMMA (Kang et al., 2008), Mixed Linear Model or MLM (Yu et al., 2006) and a previous version of LFMM (Frichot et al., 2013).
 The median heterozygosity for the inbred lines was low at 5.6%.
 Each heterozygous site was randomly fixed for the reference or the alternate allele.